Deyda/Evergreen-Script/README.md

 Firefox is installed with the parameter that disables the creation of the icons and the the maintenance service.
 ### mRemoteNG
-Line 1516 defines which package is downloaded.
+Line 1709 defines which package is downloaded.

 For mRemoteNG this is the msi file.

 ### NotePad++
-Line 1549 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).
+Line 1742 defines which package is downloaded (You can change the architecture in line 633 for non GUI start).

 For Notepad++ this is the x64 exe file.

 ### OpenJDK
-Line 1583 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).
+Line 1776 defines which package is downloaded (You can change the architecture in line 633 for non GUI start).

 For OpenJDK this is the x64 msi file.

 ### Oracle Java 8
-Line 1617 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).
+Line 1810 defines which package is downloaded (You can change the architecture in line 633 for non GUI start).

 For Oracle Java 8 this is the x64 msi file.

 ### TreeSize
-Line 1653 and 1684 defines which package is downloaded (You can change the version in line 573 for non GUI start).
+Line 1846 and 1877 define which package is downloaded (You can change the version in line 674 for non GUI start).

 For TreeSize this is the exe file.

 ### VLC Player
-Line 1719 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).
+Line 1912 defines which package is downloaded (You can change the architecture in line 633 for non GUI start).

 For VLC Player this is the x64 msi file.

 ### VMWare Tools
-Line 1753 defines which package is downloaded (You can change the architecture in line 538 for non GUI start).
+Line 1946 defines which package is downloaded (You can change the architecture in line 633 for non GUI start).

 For VMWare Tools this is the x64 exe file.